andrepugni/andrepugni.github.io/_posts/2025-01-22-paper-accepted-AISTATS-2025.md

 date:   2025-01-22
 ---

-The work ["A Causal Framework for Evaluating Deferring Systems"]() (link to camera-ready version will be added asap) with Filippo Palomba, José M. Alvarez and Salvatore Ruggieri has been accepted at the The 28th International Conference on Artificial Intelligence and Statistics (AISTATS).
+The work ["A Causal Framework for Evaluating Deferring Systems"](https://openreview.net/forum?id=mkkFubLdNW&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3Daistats.org%2FAISTATS%2F2025%2FConference%2FAuthors%23your-submissions))  with Filippo Palomba, José M. Alvarez and Salvatore Ruggieri has been accepted at the The 28th International Conference on Artificial Intelligence and Statistics (AISTATS).

 This paper proposes a novel framework for evaluating deferring systems, which are ML models that can defer difficult instances to human experts.